-Albuquerque City Council President Cynthia D. Borrego, a Native New Mexican, is a two-time UNM Lobo graduate.
+Former Albuquerque City Council President Cynthia D. Borrego, a Native New Mexican, is a two-time UNM Lobo graduate.
 Cynthia earned a Bachelor of Science in Education from UNM’s College of Education, and a Master’s Degree in Public Administration.
-Councilor Borrego served as the Council’s Vice-President in 2019, and chaired Council’s Land Use and Zoning Committee.
-Councilor Borrego worked for the City of Albuquerque as a City Planner for over 28 years, and Managed the Metropolitan Redevelopment Agency then part of the Planning Department.
+Borrego served as the Council’s Vice-President in 2019, and chaired Council’s Land Use and Zoning Committee.
+Borrego worked for the City of Albuquerque as a City Planner for over 28 years, and Managed the Metropolitan Redevelopment Agency then part of the Planning Department.
 She has helped secure the State of New Mexico Public Employees Retirement Association Fund (PERA), and twice served as the Chairman of PERA.
 In this position, she contributed to expansion and reinforcement of PERA’s $14 billion-dollar retirement fund during the global Great Recession in 2009.

-Council President Borrego’s priorities for the City of Albuquerque include: fostering the well-being of our citizens during the COVID pandemic, working to sustain a balanced City budget, increasing Police officer numbers, expanding City mental health programs, continuing to provide quality City services to Albuquerque’s citizens, improving children’s welfare, advancing youth education programs, improving Council District 5’s transportation and infrastructure, catalyzing economic development (Jobs) in District 5, and throughout the Metropolitan area and increasing government transparency.
+Cynthia’s priorities for the City of Albuquerque and the State of New Mexico include: fostering the well-being of our citizens during the COVID pandemic, working to sustain a balanced City budget, increasing Police officer numbers, expanding City mental health programs, continuing to provide quality City services to Albuquerque’s citizens, improving children’s welfare, advancing youth education programs, improving transportation and infrastructure, catalyzing economic development (Jobs) throughout the Metropolitan area and State of New Mexico and increasing government transparency.